marilynjia/saba-no-hone/docs/_posts/2025-10-07-The-Impetus-(*gasp!*).md

 I'm also really an unreliable narrator when it comes to my own life, so I would like to have a tangible record to look back on in the future.

 Thoughts exist only in your head, but blogs exist on screens and in data warehouses.
-Much easier to access and query, more permanent but not nearly as eternal.
+Much easier to access and query, more permanent albeit not nearly as eternal.

 I am in college now, which seems like exactly the right time for niche nerd projects.